Depressed or anxious? Fake it until you make it?

-“Feeling tired” – you may already have had eight hours sleep but you may want more.
-It's fine to take a short nap if you feel really fatigued but resist the urge to go into deep sleep as this can lower your mood further and you wake up feeling groggy and sad.
+You may already have had eight hours sleep but you may want more.
+It's fine to take a short nap if you feel really fatigued but resist the urge to go into a deep sleep as this can lower your mood further and you wake up feeling groggy and sad.

 Try “faking it until you make it”, you may start to feel better after a week or two.
 If it’s not working and you feel symptoms are worsening then you should seek further help from your GP.

 Hypnotherapy Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

 About Jeff Cassapi